 Detailed information about these courses can be found at this website or in the Study Handbook of the Wageningen University.

 The thesis topics for MSc students at the Animal Nutrition Group vary considerably and can cover a whole range of animal species, research techniques and disciplines of animal nutrition.
 Most of our students take part in our research projects and their theses contribute significantly to project results.
-You can find available thesis subjects on tip.wur.nl.
 We are open for your suggestions to create a palatable and challenging in-depth MSc thesis.
 We have an weekly open question hour (Wednesday 12.00-13.00), during which you can discuss optional thesis topics with the MSc thesis coordinator, Dr. Nikkie van der Wielen.
 Please, sent an e-mail to email@example.com to inform her about your visit to the Thesis topic question hour.

 Subject and planning of your ANU thesis

-All available MSc thesis subjects can be consulted via tip.wur.nl.
-Select a subject and contact the secretariat to make an appointment the corresponding academic staff member.
-During this meeting you will discuss the research you are interested in and make a rough planning.
+All available MSc thesis subjects can be consulted via the MSc thesis coordinator Dr. Nikkie van der Wielen.
 This consultation should be done at least 6 months in advance to ensure the actual start date of the research.
 During this meeting you will discuss the research you are interested in and next steps in the organisation of the thesis.
 Agreements made between you and your supervisor(s) regarding the subject and organisation of the research are documented in the Thesis Agreement.
 You are responsible to ensure that a signed contract is developed and handed in at the ANU secretariat.

 For your and our convenience, use the following the check-list